algernon/madness/resources/posts/2017-10-13-leaving-twitter.md

 <!-- more -->

-Mastodon does not try to control my feed.
+The fediverse does not try to control my feed.
 It does not inject neither advertisements, nor things "we thought you would like" (such as people liking stuff in my notifications).
 It does not control how I consume my feed, it does not restrict me to one officially sanctioned client, but allows me to [write my